-On an idyllic summer evening, satisfying hunger pangs while strolling down a city street, at a snow covered Weihnachtsmarkt, or during any month and on any occasion, Currywurst has had cult status as a favorite German fast food snack for more than 60 years.
-Over 800,000,000 are eaten each year and an estimated 70,000,000 are consumed in what, according to a sometimes disputed Currywurst legend, is its birthplace, Germany's capital Berlin.
+On an idyllic summer evening, satisfying hunger pangs while strolling down a city street, at a snow covered Weihnachtsmarkt, during any month and on any occasion, Currywurst has enjoyed cult status as a German fast food snack for 65 years.
+Over 800,000,000 are eaten every year and an estimated 70,000,000 are consumed in what, according to a sometimes disputed Currywurst legend, is its birthplace, Germany's capital Berlin.

-Herta Heuwer was a shop assistant at the 'KaDeWe' Berlin's biggest store, and one of the many Truemmerfrauen, 'rubble' women, who throughout Germany were using little more than basic tools and their hands to clear away wreckage left behind by war.
+Herta Heuwer, a shop assistant at the 'KaDeWe' Berlin's biggest store, was one of the many Truemmerfrauen, 'rubble' women, who throughout Germany used little more than basic tools and their hands to clear away wreckage left behind by war.

-In her Charlottenburg kitchen Herta took typically British cookery ingredients obtained from the armed services NAAFI, (Navy, Army and Air Force Institutes and Britain's equivalent of the PX, BX and NEX), to create a recipe for the first Currywurst.
-Charlottenburg was at the time, 1949, a part of Berlin's post war British military sector.
+In her Charlottenburg kitchen Herta experimented with typical British cookery ingredients from the armed services NAAFI, (Navy, Army and Air Force Institute and Britain's equivalent of the PX, BX and NEX), including popular spices from India, which had been a part of the Empire, and Worcestershire Sauce.
+Using these she created a recipe for the first Currywurst.

-Herta bought a stall on the corner of Charlottenburg's Kant and Kaiser-Friedrich-Strasse, a commemorative plaque marks the spot, and offered a currywurst for 60 pfennig, in 1949 about 50 US cents and 6 UK pennies, to everyone from construction workers rebuilding the devastated city to passersby, and before long to celebrities of one type or another,
+Herta then bought a stall on the corner of Charlottenburg's Kant and Kaiser-Friedrich-Strasse, a commemorative plaque now marks the spot, and from September 4, 1949 offered a Currywurst for 60 pfennig, at the time about 50 US cents and 6 UK pennies, to everyone from construction workers rebuilding the devastated city to passersby.

 A German snack food had become part of its culture.